EVerest/everest-core/docs/source/project/releases/breaking-changes.rst

 Additional Resources
 ********************

-For more information on EVerest's release and versioning strategy, see :ref:`exp-release-and-versioning`.
+For more information on EVerest's release and versioning strategy, see :ref:`project-release-and-versioning`.

 For questions about breaking changes or to report potential compatibility issues, please contact the EVerest maintainers or raise an issue in the GitHub repository.